 Objective

-This project seeks to understand and quantify the role of large-scale, low-frequency atmospheric circulation anomalies and moisture transport on the ice climate system of the North Atlantic sector of the Arctic (North Atlantic Arctic, NAA).
-Recent changes in low-frequency atmospheric circulation in the NAA have increased sensible heat and moisture advection from the mid-latitudes into the Arctic.
-This, in turn, has altered the surface energy budget over the Greenland Ice Sheet (GrIS) and adjacent sea ice and contributed to unprecedented melt and freshwater runoff events.
-For example, the extreme 2012 melt across Greenland, which was followed by other intense melt events in subsequent years along with record or near-record warmth and lack of sea ice in the Arctic Ocean, provide an exceptional opportunity for timely investigation on the multiple ways in which large-scale atmospheric circulation drives land- and sea-ice changes across the NAA.
-These extreme events have significant and yet unexplored impacts on Department of Defense (DoD) infrastructure and operations in the NAA: freshwater runoff alters acoustic profiles of subsurface waters adjacent to DoD installations in Greenland; warmer air and ocean temperatures open surface transit lanes in newly ice-free areas; surface melt leads to uncertain aircraft operations on the GrIS; increased melt challenges waste management at legacy infrastructure on the GrIS; and unusual wind, visibility, precipitation, and ice all disrupt mission training at DoD installations across the region.
+The goal of this work was to understand and quantify the role of large-scale, low-frequency atmospheric circulation anomalies and moisture transport on the climate system of the North Atlantic sector of the Arctic (North Atlantic Arctic, NAA).
+This work was motivated by recent changes in atmospheric circulation in the NAA, and their influence on sensible heat and moisture advection from the mid-latitudes into the Arctic, the surface energy budget over the Greenland Ice Sheet (GrIS) and adjacent sea ice, resulting in unprecedented melt and freshwater runoff events.
+Impacts of such extreme events have significant implications on Department of Defense (DoD) infrastructure and operations in the NAA, and have the potential to disrupt mission training at DoD installations across the region.

-To anticipate and reduce the negative consequences of these extreme events, the objectives of this research are to: (1) quantify the contributions from large-scale atmospheric circulation and moisture transport to ice melt events across multiple time scales; (2) understand how atmospheric blocking and Rossby wave breaking impact, and are impacted by, the transport of moisture from mid-latitudes into the NAA; and (3) investigate the role of this moisture advection in altering radiative and turbulent fluxes, winds, precipitation, surface melting, and snow accumulation in the NAA.
+To anticipate and reduce the negative consequences of these extreme events, and to assess their impacts, this project’s research objectives were to; 1) quantify the contributions from large-scale atmospheric circulation and moisture transport to ice melt events across multiple time scales, 2) understand how atmospheric blocking and Rossby wave breaking impact, and are impacted by, the transport of moisture from mid-latitudes into the NAA, and 3) investigate the role of this moisture advection in altering radiative and turbulent fluxes, winds, precipitation, surface melting, and snow accumulation in the NAA.

 Technical Approach